ChatFeed#

 pn.extension()

-async def parrot_message(contents, user, instance):
+async def parrot_message(contents):

 await asyncio.sleep(2.8)